oracle-livelabs/developer/springai-vector/vectorsearch/vectorsearch.md

 You must configure your Spring AI application to use the Cohere Command-R model.
 You must provide the model URL, the chat model name, and the embeddings model name.

-1. Configure the Telegram Bot details.
+1. Configure the Cohere AI model details.
 Navigate to `$MTDRWORKSHOP_LOCATION/backend/src/main/resources`, use a text editor (vi, vim, nano, etc) to open the application.properties file, then add the three entries below to configure the "Cohere Command-R model" parameters.
 Note that you have to provide the hostname [GPU_SERVER_IP] of your server where the model is located.

     ```
     <copy>